NASARace/race/doc/manual/design/share.rst

 analysis of external data streams such as live airspace data, SHARE can be thought of as extending RACE towards distribution of discrete event data between RACE applications.

+There are many systems for data synchronization and replication in tightly connected networks.
+What sets SHARE apart from a networking perspective is that it treats peer nodes as untrusted (avoiding direct communication between them) and regards the network itself (i.e. connectivity) as a critical resource that can fail at any time.
+Both constraints can be effectively addressed by making explicit use of a hierarchical (tree) network with clear data-ownership separation between nodes.
+This is typically satisfied by existing organizational structures that are based on hierarchies.

+A second novel aspect is that SHARE assumes a variable data model and number of participating nodes.
+Both can change at runtime without disruption of ongoing operation.

 SHARE tries to strike a balance between a production system that only needs configuration to be turned into a concrete application, and between a platform to experiment with synchronization protocols for distributed systems.
 SHARE classes are located in the ``race-net-http`` module within the ``gov.nasa.race.http.share`` package.